AhmedMagdyNoser/node-vendora/README.md

 ## Environment Variables Setup

-1. Create a `.env` file in the root directory (and ignore it in `.gitignore`) and add the following content:
+1. Create `.env.development` and `.env.production` files in the root directory (and ignore them in `.gitignore`), then add the following content to them:

 ```
 PORT=5145
 ```

-2. Install `dotenv` to read environment variables from the `.env` file:
+2. Install `dotenv` to read environment variables from the `.env` files:

 ```bash
 npm install dotenv